BonJamon/SimpleRAG/README.md

-Basic QA utilizing RAG on technical support documentation.
+Basic Customer Chatbot utilizing RAG on technical support documentation.
 RAG is based on FAISS, langchain and ragas for evaluation.
 The backend is based on FastAPI and uvicorn